StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4A_SettingUpGitlab/readme.md

-# Seting Up Gitlab for Automated Updating Your Electron App
+# Setting Up Gitlab for Automated Updating Your Electron App

 So this part of the tutorial is going to setup 2 things: